 - Seek medical care early in your pregnancy.
 Good medical care and nutrition habits while you are pregnant will reduce the risk of premature birth, which is a major risk factor for Sudden Infant Death Syndrome.

 Need a sleep sack or swaddle blanket?
-Visit the Safety Store at Children's Hospital.
+Visit Champ's Corner Store at Children's Hospital.

 - Safe Sleep PSA

 - Cribs for Kids